Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Introduction

-Bayesian optimization (BO) \cite{mockus1978application} is known to be an effective method to tune the hyper-parameters for the black-box function with a small computational budget due to its high sample efficiency.
-However, BO suffers from a fatal drawback that the efficiency of BO drops significantly when dealing with high-dimensional problems.
-As a result, it would be challenging to directly apply BO to compress very deep networks.
-Currently, to maintain high efficiency, the BO-based pruning framework is usually used to deal with shallow networks.
+Bayesian optimization (BO) \cite{mockus1978application} is an effective method for tuning the hyper-parameters for the black-box function with high sample efficiency.
+Therefore, BO is considered to be a competitive candidate algorithm for building the automatic pruning agent \cite{chen2018constraint,ma2019bayesian,tung2017fine}.
+However, BO suffers from a fatal drawback that the sampling efficiency of BO drops significantly when dealing with high-dimensional problems.
+Thus, it would be challenging to prune very deep networks with the BO agent.
+Currently, the BO-based pruning framework is usually used to deal with shallow networks to maintain high efficiency, and an enhanced BO agent is needed to provide better results when dealing with modern CNN models.
+Although many algorithms \cite{kandasamy2015high,ma2020additive,rana2017high,wang2016bayesian,wang2013bayesian} have been proposed to mitigate the performance degradation of high-dimensional BO, these works only provide general solutions based on theoretical analysis, which might not be practical for specific applications.
+When applying BO to CNN pruning, specialized methods can be developed based on our prior knowledge about CNN pruning.

-In this work, observing that layers with similar structures have similar redundancy, we propose to cluster the layers and share the same preservation ratio within a cluster so that the parameters to be tuned in the BO agent can be significantly reduced and the searching efficiency can be greatly improved with little loss in accuracy.
-However, the decrease in searching time is at the expense of missing the optimal pruning policy since we reduce the design space by assuming that similar layers can share the same preservation ratio.
-To solve this problem, we propose a rollback scheme in which we recover the GP model back into the high-dimensional space and perform a fine-grained search with the low-dimensional data as the prior knowledge.
-In addition, to fully utilize the information collected during the policy searching in low-dimensional space, we propose an adaptive feasible region scaling scheme to reduce the workload of the BO agent after rollback and to achieve a faster fine-grained search.
+In this work, observing that some CNN layers have similar redundancy, we propose to cluster the layers by exploiting the similarity of their intrinsic properties and train the BO agent in a low-dimensional space.
+However, the dimensionality reduction risks missing the optimal pruning policy since the low-dimensional BO does not explore the whole design space.
+To achieve optimum, we propose a rollback algorithm in which we recover the original high-dimensional searching space for the BO agent and perform a fine-grained search with the low-dimensional data as the prior knowledge.
+In addition, to fully utilize the information collected during the policy searching in a low-dimensional space, we propose an adaptive searching domain scaling scheme to reduce the workload of the BO agent after rollback so that a faster fine-grained search can be achieved.
+Our proposed methods not only improve the performance of the BO agent significantly but enjoys simple implementation.